 - Created a social media content plan based on the results of our data and research, which specifically included Facebook, Google+, LinkedIn, and Twitter.

 - Engagement increased exponentially across all four channels, with a 312% increase across all channels.

 - Biggest rate of relative engagement increase occurred on Twitter, with a 12300% increase, followed by LinkedIn (633% increase) and Facebook (289% increase).

 - Data were pulled using Salty Waffle Social Media Management tool.

 - Results are from June 1st, 2018 through August 1st, 2018.

-- Social media content plan was implemented June 22nd, 2018.
+- Social media content plan was implemented on June 22nd, 2018.

-- Squirtle Home Investments is a pseudonym for an actual Salty Waffle client—we do not actually have a Pokémon as a client.
+- Henry’s Home Investments is a pseudonym for an actual Salty Waffle client.
 But you probably already knew that. 😀

 The CA is used to help businesses target new customers based on what kind of customer historically has purchased your product.
 Of course, such information can be used to target the same demographics in new regions.
 The information can also be used to determine which demographics your business is not currently reaching, which can be used as a starting point for future customer research.
 Beyond reach, data from your CAs can help you improve your CX, which builds customer retention.
 For more on CX, check out our previous posts about the relationship between CX and branding, and CX and customer journey.
 We’re something of experts on CX and CS here at Salty Waffle; if you’re looking to improve your CX and increase your audience, let’s chat.